Bluemi/mltestcase/README.md

-# autoencoders
+# Machine Learning Testcase
-Test project for autoencoders on
+Test project for AutoEncoders, CNNs and other stuff on small datasets (mnist, cifar10).